Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \textbf{Intermediate geometrical metrics}: One of the most popular approaches is to estimate the reflected angle, distance, or Doppler velocity from the target(s) using the super-resolution parameters estimation algorithms.
-In \cite{Qian2018}, Widar 2.0 exploited the conjugate multiplication between the adjacent antennas to mitigate the CSI measurement errors and static inference and applied the SAGE algorithm to estimate the targeted AoA, ToF, and Doppler shifts.
+In \cite{Qian2018}, Widar 2.0 exploited the conjugate multiplication between the adjacent antennas to mitigate the CSI measurement errors and static interference, and applied the SAGE algorithm to estimate the targeted MPCs.
 A binary optimization, together with a Hungarian algorithm, was used to associate the targeted MPCs along the trajectory.
 Instead of using CSI multiplication, Wu et al. \cite{Wu2021} proposed a CSI-quotient model to estimate the targeted Doppler shift.
-The CSI-quotient model assumed the adjacent antennas possess the same stationary background interference, which can obtain a higher targeted signal-to-noise ratio.
+The CSI-quotient model assumed the adjacent antennas possess the same static interference, which can obtain a higher targeted signal-to-noise ratio.

 \textbf{Direct localization}: By using the intermediate geometrical metrics or the MPCs estimates for contact-free tracking, we not only obtain the targeted MPCs but also the cluttered components.
 It is necessary to associate the targeted MPCs along the time, namely evolving association.
 If there are multiple targets, associating the MPCs with the specific target, the so-called target association, is also required.
 Furthermore, if the radar-like sensors are distributed in the environment, we estimate the MPCs for each sensor.
-In this case, we also need to associate the MPCs of a specific target with all distributed sensors.
-We call it sensor or link association.
-When taking this three-dimension association problem into account, the contact-free positioning and tracking will be much more computing complex and difficult to resolve.
-Very recently, there is work focusing on direct channel response-based contact-free localization without the consideration of MPCs association.
-Sakhnini \textit{et al}. \cite{Sakhnini2022} established a radar-like tracking prototype based on a massive MIMO communication testbed.
-The targeted CSI component was extracted via a two-dimensional Fourier transform.
-A single metallic cylinder was localized via maximizing a cross-correlation function or matched filter function.
-However, multi-target positioning and tracking are still missing.
+In this case, we also need to associate the MPCs of a specific target with all distributed sensors, that is sensor or link association.
+When taking this three-dimension association problem into account, the contact-free positioning and tracking will be computing complex and difficult to resolve \cite{Chenglong2023}.
+Recently, there is work focusing on direct channel response-based contact-free localization without the consideration of MPCs association.
+Sakhnini \textit{et al}. \cite{Sakhnini2022} established a radar-like tracking prototype based on a massive MIMO communication test bed.
+However, a single metallic cylinder target was considered and localized.